Palm Beach County, Florida: County government

 The county is governed by a board of commissioners, consisting of seven commissioners, who are all elected from single-member districts.
 One of the commissioners is elected County Mayor and one of them is elected Vice Mayor.
 Commissioners serve staggered terms, and commissioners from Districts 1, 3, 5, and 7 are elected during presidential election years, while the commissioners from Districts 2, 4, and 6 are elected in gubernatorial election years.

 Elected county officers include a clerk of courts and comptroller, sheriff, property appraiser, tax collector, and supervisor of elections.
 State officers serving the Florida judicial district include the state attorney and public defender.
 All positions are 4-year terms, requiring direct election by voters in presidential election years.

 Five former county commissioners have been accused or found guilty of corruption from 2006 to 2009.
 A grand jury recommended a strong inspector general.
 This position was approved by county voters in 2010.
 A county judge found that the mandate covered municipal government in 2015.

+Legal and Judicial System

+Palm Beach County is part of Florida’s 15th Judicial Circuit, one of the 20 judicial circuits in the state.
+The circuit court has jurisdiction over civil disputes involving more than $30,000, felony criminal cases, probate and guardianship matters, juvenile dependency and delinquency, and appeals from county courts.
+It serves a population of over 1.5 million residents and operates out of multiple courthouse facilities, including the main Palm Beach County Courthouse located in downtown West Palm Beach.

+The county court, also under the 15th Circuit, handles misdemeanor criminal cases, traffic infractions, civil disputes under $30,000, and landlord-tenant matters.
+As of 2026, the Chief Judge of the 15th Judicial Circuit is Glenn D. Kelley, who oversees administrative functions and judicial assignments.